 The stand development creates many opportunities for one’s own experiments, and one could write a separate article about it.
 For example, if negative images have insufficient density, you can try semi-stand development or agitation for every 15th or even 10th minute.
 It’s up to you.

 I prefer to get a stable result.
 So, I use stand development mainly as an experiment.
 Unfortunately, my experience also showed that not all films are suitable for stand development with D-76.
-In particular, when it comes to Foma films, probably gas bubbles appear on the emulsion surface during the development, which leads to insufficient development in these areas.
+In particular, when it comes to Foma films, probably gas bubbles appear on the emulsion surface during the stand development, which leads to insufficient development in these areas.
 When scanning, this effect appears as a myriad of small black dots throughout the film.
 I did not observe this phenomenon on Kodak T-Max 100 films though.
+However, Foma seems to be improving its emulsion from time to time, so it is quite possible that the situation has changed.

 Kodak says that the storage life of D-76 stock solution in a tightly sealed full bottle is 6 months and 2 months for half-filled.
 I pour the freshly prepared stock solution into several black Jobo 1-liter bottles, which increases its shelf life, and use the bottles one after another.